 \subsubsection{The $Q$ Parameter}

-Statistical analysis provides several diagnostics capable to characterize the spatial distribution of young stellar groups. \citet{Cartwright2004} introduced the $Q$ parameter as a tool to quantify the degree of substructures in the distribution of components of young stellar clusters and, if present, to identify cases where their radial density profiles are centrally concentrated \citep{Cartwright2004, Parker2015, Jaffa2017}.
-The $Q$ parameter is defined as the ratio of the mean edge length of the cluster MST, $\overline{m}$, and the correlation length of the cluster, $\overline{s}$, both with normalization factors defined to remove any dependance on the number of components and the size of the cluster.
-In formula these are:
+Statistical analysis provides several diagnostics capable to characterize the spatial distribution of young stellar groups. \citet{Cartwright2004} introduced the $Q$ parameter as a tool to quantify the degree of substructures in the distribution of the members of young stellar clusters and, if present, to identify cases where their radial density profiles are centrally concentrated \citep{Cartwright2004, Parker2015, Jaffa2017}.
+The $Q$ parameter is defined as the ratio of the mean edge length of the cluster MST, $\overline{m}$, and the correlation length of the cluster, $\overline{s}$, both with normalization factors defined to remove any \text{dependence} on the number of members and the size of the cluster.
+In formula these are

-where $l_{i}$ are the MST edges and $R_{cluster}$ is the size of the cluster defined as in Sect.\,\ref{sect:CenterField} and:
+where $l_{i}$ are the MST edges and $R_{cluster}$ is the size of the cluster defined as in Sect.\,\ref{sect:CenterField} and

 with $\overline{l_{i}}$ defined as the average separation between the cluster members.
 The ratio $Q\,=\,\overline{m}/\overline{s}$ allows us to distinguish between two specific spatial configurations, one where the members are radially distributed with a central concentration and the other where they have fractal type of subclustering. \citet{Cartwright2004} showed that systems with members distributed in smooth and centrally concentrated patterns have $Q\,>\,0.8$, with values that increase for higher concentrations represented by higher exponents $p$ in the number density profile $N(r)\propto r^{-p}$.
 In contrast, systems whose members are organized in a fractal type of subclustering, described with a fractal dimension $D$, have $Q\,<\,0.8$, and smaller values of $Q$ correspond to systems with a higher level of subclustering (lower values of $D$).